jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetLayout.md

 ####Named Arguments
 It can be annoying having to specify all of the positional parameters each time, so why not take advantage of Python's support for *Named Arguments*.
 These allow you to set specific parameters, using their name.
-For example: `app.addLabel("l1", "text here", colspan=2)`, will set the `colspan` parameter, without having to set the preceeding ones.
+For example: `app.addLabel("l1", "text here", colspan=2)`, will set the `colspan` parameter, without having to set the preceding ones.

 ####Row Helpers
 If you combine that with having appJar telling you the row you're on, things get even easier.